simonmau/enum_ext/README.md

 Console.WriteLine(day.Name);
 ```

+### Enum.Ext in action

+Here you find some examples how you could use the extension.

 #### A fixed price that is valid for a certain time period
 ```C#
 public sealed class YearlyPrice : TypeSafeEnum<YearlyPrice, int>